-Advisory Board Vice Chair
+Advisory Board Vice Chair and Acting Chair

 A Stanford University professor since 1984, Parkinson was named the Edward C. Wells Professor of Aeronautics & Astronautics, an endowed chair.
 He is the principal investigator for several GPS research programs at Stanford and continues to teach innovative uses of GPS.
 He is author or coauthor of more than 100 technical papers about GPS, and he is the co-editor of the AIAA's best selling two volume set, Global Positioning System: Theory and Applications.